|Discovered by||Daniel Rutherford in 1772|

 - It’s an important part of amino acids.

-- Around eighty percent of the Earth’s atmosphere comprises of nitrogen gas.
+- Around eighty per cent of the Earth’s atmosphere comprises nitrogen gas.

-- It has no color, mostly diatomic nonmetal gas along with odorless and colorless in nature.
+- It has no colour, mostly diatomic non-metal gas which is odourless and colourless in nature.

 - Since it has five electrons in its outer shell, most of its compounds are trivalent.